What Are Assets And What Are Liabilities?

 Art, vintage cars, rare coins, baseball cards, stamps, rugs, etc., are examples of collectibles.
 Unlike paper, real estate, or business assets, the increase in value comes solely from scarcity.

 These assets generally not liquid.
 Also, with collectibles, there is no way to predict what could be the future price.
 Collectibles would be considered speculative investments and should ideally not form the bulk of your net worth.
+Collectibles are usually very expensive but now it is now possible to invest in art with fractionalized art investing.

 ACTION STEPS: Consider collectibles only if you have specialized knowledge or edge in that area.
 While Collectibles can provide diversification benefits, it should be only a small portion of your portfolio.